Esri/collector-tools/README.md

 A set of utilities to help configure web maps and feature layers for use with Collector for ArcGIS.
 Browse the sections below, or jump to a specific section.

+`NOTE`: Many of the scripts, notebooks, and toolboxes can be applied to `ArcGIS Field Maps` also.

 [Notebooks](#notebooks)

 [Scripts](#scripts)